Ahmed-E-Elswerkey/simple-js/README.md

 The simple library is a small and easy to understand and use

-it reduces your code writing, like:
+it currently reduces your code writing, in:

   From                                                  To